MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 ### <a name="campaign-newfeatures"></a>New Features

 #### <a name="campaign-inheritedbidstrategytypes"></a>Inherited Bid Strategy Types
-The *InheritedBidStrategyTypes* element is added to the response message of the [AddAdGroups](../campaign-management-service/addadgroups.md), [AddKeywords](../campaign-management-service/addkeywords.md), [UpdateAdGroups](../campaign-management-service/updateadgroups.md), and [UpdateKeywords](../campaign-management-service/updatekeywords.md) operations.
+The *InheritedBidStrategyTypes* element is added to the response message of the [AddKeywords](../campaign-management-service/addkeywords.md) and [UpdateKeywords](../campaign-management-service/updatekeywords.md) operations.

-Each string in the list is returned in the same order and corresponds to the ad groups or keywords in the request message.
+Each string in the list is returned in the same order and corresponds to the keywords in the request message.
 The value of each string represents the type of bidding scheme (a.k.a. bid strategy type) that is inherited from the parent campaign or ad group.
 This element is not returned by default.
 You must set *ReturnInheritedBidStrategyTypes* true in the request.

 ## <a name="billing"></a>Customer Billing